Skip to main content

 How to Use This Peptide List

-• Full protocol — link to the detailed dosing, reconstitution, and safety page
+• Full Protocol — link to the detailed dosing, reconstitution, and safety page on PDP.

 Peptides are grouped into seven goal-based categories.
-Many peptides appear in more than one category because they affect multiple systems — BPC-157, for example, shows up under both healing and gut health contexts.
+Many peptides affect multiple systems — BPC-157, for example, shows up under both healing and gut-health contexts.
 When a peptide fits multiple goals, it's listed in its primary category with cross-references.

 Understanding Evidence Tiers